karmada-io/website/docs/userguide/scheduling/cluster-resources.md

     grade: 6
 ```

-Assume that the Pod's request is 3C 20Gi.
-All nodes that meet Grade 2 and above meet this requirement.
-Considering the amount of available resources, the scheduler prefers to schedule the Pod to member3.
+Suppose the Pod's resource request is for a 3-cores CPU and 20Gi of memory.
+All nodes that meet Grade 2 and above fulfill this request.
+Considering the number of nodes available in each cluster, the scheduler prefers to schedule the Pod to member3.

 | Cluster           | member1   | member2   | member3                    |
 | ------------------- | ----------- | ----------- | ---------------------------- |
 | AvailableReplicas | 1 + 6 = 7 | 4 + 4 = 8 | 1 * min(32/3, 256/20) = 10 |

-Assume that the Pod's request is 3C 60Gi.
-Nodes from Grade2 does not satisfy all resource requests.
-Considering the amount of available resources above Grade 2, the scheduler prefers to schedule the Pod to member1.
+Suppose now that the Pod requires 3C and 60Gi.
+Grade 2 nodes do not satisfy every resource request, so after considering the number of nodes available in each cluster, the scheduler prefers to schedule the Pod to member1.

 | Cluster           | member1   | member2   | member3                   |